 #6 Caffeine in moderation

-#7 Establish a consistent routine
+#7 Stick to a simple routine

 #8 Get fresh air and natural light